logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 ##### Prerequisites

-To use the Parsing editor you need a Logz.io API token.
+To use the Data parsing editor you need a Logz.io API token.
 To get an API token, you must be an admin of a Logz.io account and follow the instructions below:

 1. To work with the Logz.io public API, obtain or create an API token in the [Manage tokens page](https://app.logz.io/#/dashboard/settings/manage-tokens/api). <br>We recommend that you create a dedicated API token for parsing tasks.